Takeoff is a toolkit for rapid development, allowing you to prototype web applications using it’s command line tool.

 -|- .takeoffrc |- blueprints/default # The basic blueprint that Takeoff ships |- project/default # The default environment installed |- takeoff.md |- env # Folders with the source code you can change |- api # This is the Hapi API Server |- frontend-app # Angular application |- nginx # Nginx configuration |- docker # This is where all the docker configurations are kept |- docker-compose.yml # The glue file for your services |- api # This is the Hapi API Server |- frontend-app # Angular app docker file |- nginx # Nginx configuration

 When you install a new blueprint, it is cached in the

-blueprints folder; this way when you create a new environment below it uses your local copy.
-If you want to update a blueprint, for now go into the folder and type
+blueprints folder; this way when you create a new project below it uses your local copy.
+If you want to update a blueprint, you can type

 When you want to create a new environment you can type:

 takeoff new [environment] [blueprint-name] --blueprint-url # Both blueprints here are optional, the first uses the local cache the second specifies a remote takeoff start [environment]

 This will start up your new named environment using the